• Home

 Benefit:

-Strain Measurement on Steel and concrete structures are invaluable, as many times the measured results are lower then theoretical calculations.
+Strain measurement on steel and concrete structures are invaluable, as many times the measured results are lower then theoretical calculations.
 This leads to a quantifiable method to safely revise modelling in order to ensure the provided advice is both sensible and backed by real world measurement.

 Bolt on Strain Gauges